 - (1) Civil Penalty for a Violation.
 Any person who violates any of the provisions of this ordinance, or rule or order adopted or issued pursuant to this ordinance, or who initiates or continues a land-disturbing activity for which a Plan is required except in accordance with the terms, conditions, and provisions of an approved Plan, is subject to a civil penalty.
-The maximum civil penalty amount that the City may assess per violation is five thousand dollars (\$5,000.00).
+The maximum civil penalty amount that the (city), (town), (county) may assess per violation is five thousand dollars (\$5,000.00).
 A civil penalty may be assessed from the date of the violation.
 Each day of a continuing violation shall constitute a separate violation. - (2) Civil Penalty Assessment Factors.
-The stormwater director shall determine the amount of the civil penalty based upon the following factors: - (i) the degree and extent of harm caused by the violation, - (ii) the cost of rectifying the damage, - (iii) the amount of money the violator saved by noncompliance, - (iv) whether the violation was committed willfully, and - (v) the prior record of the violator in complying or failing to comply with this ordinance.

-- (3) Notice of Civil Penalty Assessment.
-The stormwater director shall provide notice of the civil penalty amount and basis for assessment to the person assessed.
+The governing body of the (city), (town), (county) shall determine the amount of the civil penalty based upon the following factors: - (i) the degree and extent of harm caused by the violation, - (ii) the cost of rectifying the damage, - (iii) the amount of money the violator saved by noncompliance, - (iv) whether the violation was committed willfully, and - (v) the prior record of the violator in complying of failing to comply with this ordinance. - (3) Notice of Civil Penalty Assessment.
+The governing body of the (city), (town), (county) shall provide notice of the civil penalty amount and basis for assessment to the person assessed.
 The notice of assessment shall be served by any means authorized under G.S.
-1A-1, Rule 4, and shall direct the violator to either pay the assessment or contest the assessment, within 30 business days after receipt of the notice of assessment, by filing a petition for contested case in the Office of Administrative Hearing in accordance with Article 3 of Chapter 150 B of the General Statutes. - (4) Appeal of Decision of Administrative Law Judge: THe Decision of the Administrative Law Judge may be appealed in writing within 10 business days after receipt of written notice of the decision.
-Such appeals are to be heard by the City Council. - (5) Appeal of Final Decision.
-Appeal from the final decision of the City Council shall be to the Superior Court of the county where the violation occurred.
-Such appeals must be made within 30 days of the final decision of the City Council. - (6) Collection.
-If payment is not received within 30 days after it is due, the city may institute a civil action to recover the amount of the assessment.
-The civil action may be brought in the Superior Court of the county where the violation occurred, or the violator's residence or principal place of business is located.
-Such civil actions must be filed within three (3) years of the date the assessment was due.
-An assessment that is not contested is due when the violator is served with a notice of assessment.
-An assessment that is contested is due at the conclusion of the administrative and judicial review, if any, of the assessment. - (7) Credit of Civil Penalties.
-Civil penalties collected pursuant to this ordinance shall be credited to the Civil Penalty and Forfeiture Fund. - (b) Criminal Penalties.
-Any person who knowingly or willfully violates any provision of this ordinance, or rule or order adopted or issued pursuant to this ordinance, or who knowingly or willfully initiates or continues a land-disturbing activity for which a Plan is required except in accordance with the terms, conditions, and provisions of an approved Plan, shall be guilty of a Class 2 misdemeanor which may included a fine not to exceed \$5,000 as provided in G.S. § 113A-64.
+1A-1, Rule 4.
+A notice of assessment by the (city), (town), (county) shall direct the violator to either pay the assessment or contest the assessment within 30 days by filing a petition for hearing with the (city), (town), (county) (as directed by procedures within the local ordinances or regulations adopted to establish and enforce the erosion and sedimentation control program. - (4) Final Decision: The final decision shall be made by the governing body of the (city), (town), (county) in accordance with (the local ordinances or regulations adopted to establish and enforce the erosion and sedimentation control program.) - (5) Appeal of Final Decision.
+Appeal from the final decision of the governing body of the (city), (town), (county) shall be to the Superior Court of the county where the violation occurred.
+Such appeals must be made within 30 days of the final decision of the governing body of the (city), (town), (county).